Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • excess or lack of fat;

-• decrease in bone density;
+• decreased bone density;

 • uncomfortable shoes;

-• jerky movements, etc.
+• sudden movements, etc.

 Depending on these factors, the main symptoms, treatment and rehabilitation will differ.